You are currently viewing Kundalini Yoga: Benefits, Techniques, Meditation & Beginner’s Guide

 Mantras (Chanting)

-Benefits of Kundalini Yoga
+Top Benefits of Kundalini Yoga for Mind and Body

-One again benefiting your mental and physical health is the regular practice of Kundalini Yoga.
+Once again, benefiting your mental and physical health is the regular practice of Kundalini Yoga.
 This is awesome for your general wellbeing, keeps you balanced and helps you maintain healthy levels of energy.

 Reduces Stress and Anxiety